WilShotton/di-cast/README.md

 ## Creating mappings with property injection.

-Target objects and constructor functions can define their own mappings by declaring public properties prefixed with `i_` and an initial value set to `null` or `undefined`.
+Target objects and constructor functions can define their own mappings by declaring public properties with an initial value of `'{I}'`.

 If a mapping cannot be resolved the injector will throw an error.

 ```
 injector.map('salutation').toValue({
 	target: {
-		i_greeting: null,
+		greeting: '{I}',
 		greet: function() {
-			console.log(this.i_greeting);
+			console.log(this.greeting);
 		}
 	}
 });